 Unicasting

 Unicasting refers to one-to-one streaming, whereby the provider sends individual streams to viewers.
-It doesn’t matter if the requested content is the same; the provider will duplicate the content and send personalized streams to each viewer.
+It doesn’t matter if the requested content is the same; the provider will duplicate it and send personalized streams to each viewer.

 This delivery method is suitable and widely used in streaming on-demand content.